 You can also use any Pyseo Anki deck after you watch the video to quiz yourself.
 And these are available in most of the lectures inside this Step 1 resource.

 Aside from the ones above, there are other cool features as well that I love in Physeo as a Step 1 resource.
 And that is the next thing we’re going to tackle in this Physeo review.

 One of them is the audio lectures.

 If you have a long commute or if you like to study while working out, you can definitely use this.

 All the videos are converted into an audio format so you can listen to it while you’re doing other stuff or traveling around.

 You can even download it to your phone, so you can still listen to it offline.

 The last feature that I really want to show you are the mnemonics sketches.
 They’ve definitely spent a lot of time and effort in creating these.

-The way they did this is they incorporate mnemonic sketches into video lectures.
-So, they show they walk you through what each of the elements in the pictures mean.
+The way they did this is they incorporated mnemonic sketches into video lectures.
+So, they walk you through what each of the elements in the pictures mean.

 Then you can actually go back and quiz yourself.